i1y/stepik---auto-tests-course/README.md

 # stepik---auto-tests-course
-homework
+Homework.
 Hello.
-We can use update files.
+We can use file update.
+Please see my files.